Jesup “runs well” in Monticello cross country meet

 Jesup senior Heath Wyant finished with the JV team’s top time at 19:40, which was good for 16th overall.
 Kyle Wilson finished 38th overall at 21:11, Silas Wehrspan was 43rd overall at 21:21, Dawson Dykes was 52nd overall at 22:05, Richard Acque was 53rd overall at 22:12, Carter Even was 55th overall at 22:12 and Jarrett Cieslieski was 56th overall at 22:20.

-The Jesup girls JV team finished fifth overall in the 5K run with 137 points and an average time of 26:19.
+The Jesup girls JV team finished fifth overall in the 5K run with 137 points and an average time fo 26:19.

 Jesup sophomore Alexis VanderWerf finished with the JV team’s top time at 23:05, which was good for second overall.
 Alexis Larson finished 29th overall at 26:06, Leevka Stoffers finished 34th overall at 27:18, Eve Close finished 35th overall at 27:20, Maddie Tomson finished 37th overall at 27:42 and Haile Davis finished 47th overall at 32:25.